kemalrizky/waterbox-dev/NOTES.md

     - log all restart reasons
 - log all wifi connect disconnect
     - fail to connect to wifi
-- log all timehandler calibration to ntp
+- log all timeHandler calibration to ntp
-- detect if timehandler error
+- detect if timeHandler error
     - fail to sync time with ntp
-    - check by comparing current timehandler with last temporary data queue
+    - check by comparing current timeHandler with last temporary data queue

 ---

 ## To Do:
+- [x] refactor current code to run with basic function
-- [ ] add internal/programatical timehandler
+- [ ] add internal/programatical timeHandler
     - [x] create sample project: [esp-rtc-ntp](https://github.com/royyandzakiy/esp32-rtc-ntp)
     - [ ] redo TimeHandler using configTime to make more simple
     - [ ] do mandatory calibration to sever or ntp server when init; give option to do interval based calibration (default is never)